lukexi/rumpus/Notes.md

 Create a script by default with a name like NewScript1 when creating an object, then just clone the object?
     Clones inherit names from their parents, so the code will be inherited.

+Spherical bouquet menus for choosing objects to duplicate

 THEN:
 Microphone stuff!